Lucevar/beautiful-jekyll/lists/Dungeons.md

 Details coming soon - but M&C and LCO conflict.
 I'd recommend using **M&C** with the DD patch (available on the M&C page) since I think the changes M&C makes are generally higher quality, with fewer compatibility issues.
 Then use **RTE** and **DRP** on top.

 ## General Replacers
 **[Lougian's Caverns Bumpmapped](https://www.nexusmods.com/morrowind/mods/42412)** - This texture replacer makes such an incredible difference to the cave experience just on it's own.
 Requires MCP's Bumpmapping option to be enabled, otherwise you get odd texture results.
+It's a texture replacer so it's compatible with pretty much all the other mods on this list.

 ## New Dungeons
 **Serpenthis Ancestral Tomb** - [Serpenthis Ancestral Tomb](https://www.nexusmods.com/morrowind/mods/45701) by *Lord Berandas* - this is a fun new dungeon with some interesting gameplay.
 Hope you enjoyed Sabrina's gym as a kid!
 **Dreadful Cavern** - [Dreadful Cavern](https://www.nexusmods.com/morrowind/mods/46046) by *Lady Eternity* - adds a new cavern near Sadrith Mora.
+**Mage Robes** - [**Mage Robes**](https://www.nexusmods.com/morrowind/mods/45739) by *Melchior Dahrk*
+Doesn't sound dungeon related to begin with, but there's a beautiful new cave system added for the quest in this mod.
+**OAAB Tel Mora** - [**OAAB Tel Mora**](https://www.nexusmods.com/morrowind/mods/46177) by *Melchior Dahrk*
+Adds an interesting new dungeon as part of quests added to Tel Mora, as well as being a beautiful town expansion.

 ## Ancestral Tombs
 **Alas Ancestral Tomb** - [Nyarlathotep](https://www.nexusmods.com/morrowind/mods/44284) by *Rankless Corgi*